 Where any Committee/Working Group disagrees with another in these circumstances the matter shall be referred to Full Council.
 The Full Council shall then determine the matter.

-3.5 Council Matters: Committees and Working Groups (Sub Groups and Task Groups) that do not have delegated powers shall report or make recommendations to Full Council in line with the approved Committee or Working Groups own Terms of Reference..
+3.5 Council Matters: Committees and Working Groups (Sub Groups and Task Groups) that do not have delegated powers shall report or make recommendations to Full Council in line with the approved Committee or Working Groups own Terms of Reference.

-3.6 Concurrent powers: The Council may at any time exercise any of the duties and powers within the scheme which are delegated to the Council’s Committees Sub-Committees and Working Groups. .
+3.6 Concurrent powers: The Council may at any time exercise any of the duties and powers within the scheme which are delegated to the Council’s Committees Sub-Committees and Working Groups.
 A Committee or Working Group may at any time exercise any of the duties and powers of its Sub-Committees or Sub Working Groups.

 3.7 Committee membership: The Councillor who is Mayor can vote on any Committee or Working Group they are a member of but will only have one vote as Councillor and not that of Mayor, apart from the Full Council meeting.

-The Chair or Deputy may not be Chair of any Standing Committee..
+The Chair or Deputy may not be Chair of any Standing Committee.

 Committees and Working Groups can elect the Chair and Vice Chair, or it can be undertaken at any of the Full Council meetings.